asiamegic/koa-js/README.md

 <H1><b>Koa-JS - next generation web framework</H1></b>
-This project demonstrates the creation of an application (web server) based on koa-js, which allows run static web pages. also creating a docker file from a js script, as well as deploying it to kubernetes with 3 replicas, logs and a load balancer<br><br><br>
+This project demonstrates the creation of an application (web server) based on koa-js, which allows run static web pages. also creating a docker image from a js script, as well as deploying it to kubernetes with 3 replicas, logs and a load balancer<br><br><br>